hujhax/austin-improv-wiki/Array.md

 The troupe performs "The JTS Brown", a free-form, organic montage.

 ## History
-The troupe was formed as a workshop at [[ColdTowne Theater]] designed to teach the JTS Brown.
+The troupe was formed as a collaborative process between improvisers from multiple theaters to study the JTS Brown format with Craig Cackowski Dave Buckman, and Cody Dearing.

-They had a run of Thursday shows in May 2013 at [[ColdTowne Theater]].
+They had a run of Thursday shows in May 2013 at [[ColdTowne Theater]] with [[Cheap Date]]

 ## More Information
 * [http://forum.austinimprov.com/viewtopic.php?f=3&t=14803 The casting call for the workshop] on [[The Austin Improv Forums]]